cunjian/pytorch_face_landmark/README.md

 # Pytorch Face Landmark Detection
 Implementation of face landmark detector with PyTorch.
 It utilizes the MTCNN as the face detector.
-The model was trained on 300W dataset only and it generalizes well to unseen datasets.
+The model was trained on 68-point landmark annotation of 300W dataset only and it generalizes well to unseen datasets.

+## Test on a sample folder
 python3 test_batch_mtcnn.py

+## Test on the camera
 python3 test_camera_mtcnn.py

 # Visualization Results